santoshkc1655/Data-analytics-Project--SQL/README.md

 -	payments: stores payments made by customers based on their accounts.
 -	employees: stores employee information and the organization structure such as who reports to whom.
 -	offices: stores sales office data.

+## Business Case: Optimizing Customer Retention and Sales Performance for ClassicModels
+1.Scenario Overview

+ClassicModels, a retailer of scale models of classic cars, aims to leverage customer payment and sales representative performance data to enhance business outcomes.
+Using insights from SQL queries, the business owner seeks to:

+Identify high-value customers who make payments above the average amount.
+Calculate the cumulative total of payments made by each customer to understand their lifetime value.
+Evaluate the performance of the top five sales representatives by total sales in 2003 to identify key contributors.

+2.Key Business Questions

+2.1 Which customers contribute the most to revenue, and how can we ensure their continued loyalty?
+2.2 What are the cumulative contributions of each customer, and how does it align with their engagement level?
+2.3 Who are the top-performing sales representatives, and what strategies drive their success?

+3.Business Impact

+By focusing on high-value customers and top-performing sales representatives, ClassicModels can enhance revenue growth, improve customer satisfaction, and create a competitive edge in the market.
+These insights empower the business owner to make data-driven decisions, ensuring strategic alignment with business goals.